Applied Artificial Intelligence (Summer University)

 After the course, the student should be able to:

-- formulate hypotheses on implications of artificial intelligence technologies in new products
+- formulate ideas on how to include artificial intelligence technologies in new products

 - describe the mechanisms that drive modern day artificial intelligence